Cameroon beat Burkina Faso in Afcon opener

 Aboubakar was denied a hat-trick by a tight VAR offside call, while Zambo Anguissa fired narrowly wide as the Indomitable Lions looked to put the game to bed.

-The hosts, who are looking to lift the continental trophy for a sixth time, are in action again on Tuesday, against Ethiopia.
+The hosts, who are looking to lift the continental trophy for a sixth time, are back in action on Thursday, against Ethiopia.

 Whilst there are world class African footballers who are plying their trade in Europe, overall the quality of African Football isn’t enough to draw me in.